slyedoc/bevy_sly_compute/README.md

 The only additional option is 'staging', which when used with ComputePlugin will arrange to have copied back to the app world after the compute shader is run.

-- uniform - TODO (don't find myself needing staging for this)
+- uniform - TODO (haven't found a need for this myself)
 - storage - 'staging' - have resource updated after compute
   - ```Vec<T>``` works if ```T: Pod```, Color doesn't work
   - TODO: Look into encase ReadFrom and WriteTo